mmikowski/mmikowski.github.io/_posts/2015-10-22-git-cross-origin.md

 Recently I was honored to be added to the [taffydb](http://www.taffydb.org) maintainer list.
 This means I now need to merge changes from multiple remote repositories.
-Yes, this can be done using the GitHub visual interface, however, at times this simply is not flexible enough.
-Luckily, it's rather easy to set up your `git` configuration to access all three sources at once.
+Yes, this can be done using the **GitHub** web interface.
+Sometimes, though, this simply is not flexible enough.
+Luckily, it's rather easy to set up your `git` working directory to access all three sources at once and merge between them.

 ### Getting set up